paulobarchi/MLOps_5W1H/README.md

 #### Technical debt and MLOps <a name="tech_debt"></a>

 When starting such shift, there are usually just a few Data/ML-focused people for every enterprise.
 It's always somewhat risky to change from the "traditional way of doing things", so quick positive results from Proof-of-Concepts (through offline evaluation and online A/B testing) are always welcome.
 And, if such results are indeed positive, the natural will is to go live with this proposed approach as soon as possible.
 Through the course of this (fictional, but possibly real) process, most steps from experimentation to deployment and monitoring are performed manually (**MLOps level 0**), "hacking" the code so it works as expected this one time.
-Then, every time there is a maintenance and/or feature development, it can be painful and time consuming --- which is realted to the **technical debt** concept --- instead of joyful and effective.
+Then, every time there is a maintenance and/or feature development, it can be painful and time consuming --- which is related to the **technical debt** concept --- instead of joyful and effective.
 MLOps takes care of the aforementioned issues.

 ## 2. What? <a name="what"></a>